Jobs for people with epilepsy

 Man and woman working in an office

-If you have a seizure disorder, finding a job can be tough.
-While it is possible for people with epilepsy to succeed in almost any career, it's not always as straightforward as that - statistics show that there is a higher unemployment rate among people with epilepsy.
+If you have a seizure disorder, finding a job can be challenging.
+While it is possible for many people with epilepsy to succeed in a wide range of careers, it's not always straightforward.
+Statistics from 2006 found there was a higher unemployment rate among people with epilepsy in the US.

 Challenges of finding a job with epilepsy

 People with epilepsy have reached the top in a wide variety of industries, from sport to arts, music to politics.
-But we know that's not always possible for everyone.
-There are certain common challenges that make doing some kinds of jobs harder if you have a seizure disorder.
+But that's not always possible for everyone.
+There are certain challenges that make doing some kinds of jobs harder for people with a seizure disorder.

 • Stress.
-Feeling stressed is one of the most common seizure triggers, which means that many high pressure jobs – from finance to restaurant work to sales – can be very difficult for people with epilepsy.
+Feeling stressed is one of the most commonly reported seizure triggers, which means that some high pressure jobs may be difficult for people with epilepsy.

 • Tiredness.
-Having seizures and taking epilepsy medication can make you feel very tired.
-This can affect your productivity at work, and mean jobs like retail, telemarketing or customer service might not be suitable.
+Having seizures and taking epilepsy medication can make you feel very tired, and many people with epilepsy feel fatigue.
+This can affect some people with epilepsy’s productivity at work.

 • Stigma.
 While attitudes towards people with epilepsy are improving, there is still stigma around the condition, which can make finding a job harder.